 Layer in the greenery as you see looks best!

 Lastly, we added some small paper flowers that we cut from another garland.

 Tip: We took the hoops apart to double our hoops!
 Tying the hoops together with twine will allow you to layer the hoops on the wall.

 It really is that easy!
 You can cluster them on a wall for a beautiful inexpensive focal point!

-For more of our favorite resources and products we love to use, see our Wedding page!
+For more of our favorite resources and products we love to use, see our Wedding Planning Tips and Ideas!